 Don’t give up your candy canes just yet because you can play a game with candy canes (or two or five)!

-One of our favorite is this Not a Creature Was Stirring craft that can also be used for name tags for your gifts.
+One of our favorite is this Not a Creature Was Stirring craft that can also be used for name tags for gifts, too.

-It’s a great way to get rid of your candy canes even before the holidays are over.
+It’s a great way to get rid of your candy canes even before the holidays are over so you’re not stuck with a big pile of surplus candy after Christmas.

 You probably didn’t even think of this, but you can make an awesome scrub with your peppermint candy canes!